Comet Galaxy

-The Comet Galaxy (EQ J235144-260358) is a late-type spiral galaxy located 996.6 Mpc from Earth in the galaxy cluster Abell 2667 and the constellation Sculptor.
-This galaxy has slightly more stellar mass than our Milky Way.
+The Comet Galaxy (EQ J235144-260358) is a peculiar spiral galaxy located 996.6 Mpc from Earth in the galaxy cluster Abell 2667 and the constellation Sculptor.
+This galaxy has slightly more stellar mass than the Milky Way.
 It was detected on 2 March 2007 with the Hubble Space Telescope.

+The galaxy is currently traveling through the galactic cluster at 3.6 million km/h (2.17 million mi/h), and as a result is being stripped of much of its matter as a result of the cluster's tidal forces.

 Structure

-The Comet Galaxy is known to be a unique spiral galaxy that features an extended stream of bright blue knots and diffuse wisps of young stars.
-It rushes at 3.6 million km/h (1000 km/s) through the cluster Abell 2667 and therefore, like a comet, shows a tail, with a length of 600,000 light-years.
+The Comet Galaxy is a unique, peculiar galaxy that features an extended stream of interstellar gas, blue knots (or large clumps of matter), and wisps of bright-blue young stars.
+It is currently traveling through Abell 2667 at 3.6 million km/h (1000 km/s), and as a result of the gravitational forces of the cluster, much of the galaxy's matter is being stripped out into a long tail, similar to a comet; as a result, one of the galaxy's arms appears flatter then the surrounding arms, while the tail contains numerous bright starburst regions.

-Its diameter is unknown because it does not have a measured isophotal diameter.
-A suggested apparent size of 10.8 arcseconds for the main component of the galaxy, along with the distance, would correspond to a diameter of 52.2 kpc, making it slightly larger than the Andromeda Galaxy.
+Its isophotal diameter is currently unknown.
+Based off its apparent size of 10.8 arcseconds for the main galaxy, along with the galaxy's distance from Earth, it approximately corresponds to a diameter of 52.2 kpc, thus making it slightly larger than the Andromeda Galaxy.